 And so, with James Chace and Nicholas Wahl, the idea of the French-American Foundation was conceived, and at a State Dinner on May 18, 1976 there was an exchange of toasts between the President Gerald Ford and President Valéry Giscard d’Estaing to celebrate the creation of the two sister Foundations in New York and in Paris.

-Unique among cross-cultural organizations linking France and the United States, for forty-years the French-American Foundation’s programs have constructed a vertical path through diverse groups from business, government, the military, media, academe, the not for profit and cultural sectors bringing varied professional viewpoints to bear upon topics of common interest or concern.
+Unique among cross-cultural organizations linking France and the United States, for forty years the French-American Foundation’s programs have constructed a vertical path through diverse groups from business, government, the military, media, academia, the not for profit and cultural sectors bringing varied professional viewpoints to bear upon topics of common interest or concern.

 The Foundation’s non-partisan programs are designed to achieve a multiplier effect – leverage among leaders.